Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## Lua

-Keeps popping up where I don't expect it, like Game dev and Deep Learning.
+Keeps popping up where I don't expect it, like Game Dev and Deep Learning.
 Has a JIT so beautiful it makes readers weep.

 ## PHP